The Accidental Prime Minister (film): Historical accuracy

 Ajaz Ashraf writing for the Firstpost felt that the trailer of the film seemed to suggest that Sanjaya Baru was the media adviser and chief spokesperson of Manmohan Singh during 2011 Indian anti-corruption movement.
 However, Baru was only in this position during May 2004 to August 2008.
 The book ends in May 2009 when UPA returned to power following 2009 Indian general election.
 Baru had written 14-page epilogue with speculations and questions which is used as a pivotal subject in the film.

 Soundtrack

-The single track is composed by Sandhu Tiwari while lyrics are written by Baba Ngarjun.
+The single track is composed by Sandhu Tiwari while lyrics are written by Nagarjun.

 Controversy

 In 2017, former Censor Board chief Pahlaj Nihalani had said that the filmmakers will need to obtain a No-objection certificates from former Prime Minister Manmohan Singh and Indian National Congress President Rahul Gandhi for the film.

 Ruling Bharatiya Janata Party promoted the trailer through their official Twitter account.
 Reacting to this, a Congress spokesperson alleged that the film was "political propaganda".
 Upon the release of the trailer, the Congress party's Maharashtra youth wing in a letter to the producers of the films raised objections to the “incorrect presentation of the facts” and demanded a special screening of the film.
 They later withdrew the letter, intending to not publicize the film.

 On 2 January 2019, lead actor Anupam Kher tweeted that people were reporting that the film's trailer was unseen as a top search result while being directly searched for on YouTube.
 The newspaper India Today conducted their own search, and confirmed Kher's allegations, noting that only after the following day was the trailer returned to its position as a top search result.
 This led to speculation that the trailer had initially been removed intentionally as part of an anti-propaganda campaign.
 On 8 January 2019, a local court in Bihar ordered FIR against Anupam Kher and thirteen other associated with the film for defaming political leaders.